ElektraInitiative/libelektra/doc/BUILDSERVER.md

 node.
 If Docker is available the `docker` label should be set.

+All files and folders in the Node under `/home/jenkins` should be owned by user `jenkins`.

 ## Understanding Jenkins Output

 Our Jenkins build uses parallel steps inside a single build job to do most of